adambrikman/connect4/README.md

 Chip colors alternate between red & blue.
 During each move, the app pulls JSON data from http://poetrydb.org/author/Shakespeare.

-A user may undeo each move, up until the beginning of the game where there are zero chips on the game board/tray.
+A user may undo each move, up until the beginning of the game where there are zero chips on the game board/tray.

 Once the board is full, the player(s) may choose press the 'Play Again' button, resulting in a reset of the board.